FSA rules. When I first opened a flexible spending account (FSA), I was hesitant to do so.

-There were a few reasons why – including not being sure how much I should contribute and concern about the “use it or lose it” aspect of the plan – but one of the biggest concerns I had was documentation.
+There were a few reasons why – including not being sure how much I should contribute and concern about the “use it or lose it” aspect of the plan – but one of the biggest concerns I had was FSA documentation rules.

 Would the IRS’ FSA rules requiring receipts for this, that, and everything in between mean that ultimately the tax savings realized wouldn’t offset the headaches produced?